- What is alcohol intoxication?

 Hyponatremia, or a severe salt imbalance in the body, may occur in intoxicated people who vomit uncontrollably and cannot keep down electrolyte fluids or food.
 Hyponatremia can be fatal and must be treated in hospital.

 Pancreatitis is a severe inflammation of the pancreas and can occur soon after binge drinking.
-It can be fatal and is considered a medical emergency.
+Acute pancreatitis can be fatal and is considered a medical emergency.
 Chronic pancreatitis has a poor prognosis and can develop after multiple episodes of acute pancreatitis.
 Pancreatitis increases future risk of pancreatic cancer.

-The lack of coordination, slow reaction time and lack of alertness associated with alcohol intoxication increase the intoxicated person’s risk of injury from unrelated causes, such as car accidents, falls and burns.
+The lack of coordination, slow reaction time and lack of alertness associated with alcohol intoxication increase the intoxicated person’s risk of injury from car accidents, falls, burns and other accidents.
 Personality changes associated with alcohol intoxication also include impaired decision-making capabilities, unstable mood (emotional lability), loss of inhibitions and aggression.
-These may lead interpersonal violence, and injuries sustained in fights, as well as to potentially unsafe sexual behaviour.
+These may lead to interpersonal violence, and injuries sustained in fights, as well as to potentially unsafe sexual behavior.

 - Fatigue and weakness